University of Wisconsin Stout | Wisconsin's Polytechnic University

 UW-Stout can help you achieve your goals.

-Here you will find a hand selected index of authentic assessment resources.
-You are one click away from vital information about performance assessment, rubrics, negotiable contracting, and electronic portfolios.
-We include links to web based tools for creating your own assessments.
+Check out authentic assessment resources including information about performance assessment, rubrics, negotiable contracting, electronic portfolios, and web-based tools for creating your own assessments.

 Examples of Rubrics